maniaplanet/documentation/08.maniascript/01.syntax-basics/docs.md

 * Text: any character sequence between double quotes: "plop" "gouzi" or "456.32".

 **Protips**:
-- Inside a Text, the usual escape sequences such as "\n" or "\\" are supported.
+- Inside a Text, the usual escape sequences such as `"\n"` or `"\\"` are supported.
 - You can also declare a Text value between 3 double quotes.
-When doing so, you won't need to escape chars, and it can expand on many lines. """plop="452.12.22" toto"""
+When doing so, you won't need to escape chars, and it can expand on many lines. `"""plop="452.12.22" toto"""`

 ## Variables

 ### Variable declaration
 In Maniascript, variables must be declared, either by specifying a Type, or an initial value:

-`declare Integer MyVariable;`

-or

-`declare MyVariable = 42.;`
+`declare Integer MyVariable;` or `declare MyVariable = 42;`

 After having declared a variable, you'll be able to use it to store data, but the type can't be changed afterwards.
 If the variable is defined as an Integer, you will never be able to store anything else inside.
 The same goes for other types.